Table of Contents

 Dependent on the stage of the disease, there are many possibilities that can be considered for a differential diagnosis:

-- Disease with infection via ticks: FSME, anaplasmosis, and rickettsiosis
+- Other diseases with infection via ticks: FSME, anaplasmosis, and rickettsiosis

 - Neurological symptoms: multiple sclerosis